Kidd-Key College

 Kidd-Key College was a college and music conservatory for women located in Sherman, Texas.
 The college was established in 1877 as the North Texas Female College, although its origins were in a private high school, the Sherman Male and Female High School.
 At the time, a college for women was a new idea.
 In 1901, the college acquired the campus of the Mary Nash College.
-It changed its name to Kidd-Key in 1919, in memory of its first President, but closed in the 1920s, largely due to the old-fashioned rules for student life that were enforced.
+It changed its name to Kidd-Key in 1919, in memory of its first President, but closed in 1935, largely due to the old-fashioned rules for student life that were enforced.